- Some of the animals on this list live in the water and build just like we do!

 #4Animal That Builds Things Like Humans Do: Sea otters

 Many members of the weasel family are famous for their cleverness.
 One member, the sea otter, uses stones as hammers on shells and as anvils to crack them open.
 It’s thought they have been doing so for millions of years and without anything to do with humans.
-They are one example of non-human primates that use objects as tools and are thought to even be the first species to do so, with a history spanning about 2 million years and the sharing of a common ancestor of otters about 5 million years ago.
+With a history spanning approximately 2 million years, Sea Otters are thought to be the first species to use tools.

 #3Animal That Builds Things Like Humans Do: Rodents